 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 Contact the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

-Allegations of harassment should be addressed through the Anti-Harassment Policy and the Grievance Procedure which can be found in the Caldwell College C-Book and Residence Hall Handbook.
+Allegations of harassment should be addressed through the Anti-Harassment Policy and the Grievance Procedure which can be found in the Caldwell University C-Book and Residence Hall Handbook.